wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-deploy/includes/resource-accounts-next-level.md

 There are some mailbox settings you may want to enable to add some security.
 For example, there may be an agenda discussing sensitive information added to a meeting invite.
 You want to make sure the Exchange or Teams Rooms administrators cannot sign in to Outlook and read the agenda.

-The following `Set-CalendarProcessing` command will remove sensitive information that is stored in the mailbox from being seen by those who shouldn’t have access to confidential information.
+The following `Set-CalendarProcessing` command will remove sensitive information that is stored in the mailbox from being seen by those who shouldn't have access to confidential information.

 ```powershell
 Set-CalendarProcessing -identity $MailBoxAlias